vladiibine/dlp-assignment1/README.txt

 3. Install the DPL1 packages from the Pypi.
     3.1.
 Run the command
-        $ pip install django-dlp-vgardelean-website1
+        $ pip install dj-vga-w1

-        This will install the packages `dpl1_main.testing_app` and `DPL1` inside the site-packages folder of your python installation in the current python installation (inside the active virtual environment, if you have such an environment)
+        This will install the package `dpl1_main` inside the site-packages folder of your python installation in the current python installation (inside the active virtual environment, if you have such an environment)

     3.2.
 Testing that the installation worked:
         3.2.1.
+Running the tests for the application
+            $ django-admin.py test dpl1_main.testing_app
+                    --settings=dpl1_main.DPL1.settings

+        3.2.2.
+You should see "Creating test database for alias 'default'..." in the output.
+If this isn't the case, 3.2.3.
 Run the command
             $ django-admin.py runserver --settings=DPL1.settings

-        3.2.2.
+        3.2.4.
 If the output contains "Validating models..." skip to step 4.